A (Pretty Little Liars): The first "A"

 From that point on, the messages take on a distinctly more threatening tone.
-Aria is given an ultimatum to tell her mother about her father's affair by midnight after the Foxy event, or A will do it for her.
-A continues to play life-altering games with the girls, from encouraging suspicion of Spencer's involvement in Ali's death to outing Emily's sexuality to her conservative mother.
-However, A makes a serious mistake in texting Hanna on the night of Mona's birthday party.
-Instead of using the plain Blackberry she bought just for tormenting the girls, A accidentally uses his/her own phone.
-Hanna, who has a new phone without all of her contacts recognizes the number, compelling A to act before Hanna can reveal A's true identity to the others.
-A hits Hanna with an SUV, successfully destroying Hanna's phone and putting her into a coma that eventually leads to a temporary loss of memory.
+Aria is given an ultimatum to tell her mother about her father's affair by midnight after the Foxy event, or "A" will do it for her.
+"A" continues to play life-altering games with the girls, such as encouraging suspicion of Spencer's involvement in Alison's death and outing Emily's sexuality to her conservative mother.
+However, "A" makes a mistake when texting Hanna on the night of Mona's birthday party.
+Instead of using the plain Blackberry she bought just for tormenting the girls, "A" accidentally uses her personal phone.
+Hanna, who has a new phone without all of her contacts registered, recognizes the number, compelling "A" to act before Hanna can reveal "A's" true identity to the others.
+"A" hits Hanna with an SUV, successfully destroying Hanna's phone and putting her into a coma that eventually leads to a temporary loss of memory.
+However, "A" knows that there is a very good chance Hanna will regain her memory.

-A knew that there was a very good chance Hanna would regain her memory.
-Hanna's best friend, Mona Vanderwaal, informs the girls that she has also received texts from A, drawing the five closer together in trying to figure out who their tormentor is.
-Mona subtly encourages Spencer's fears that her sister, Melissa, might be A as well as Alison's killer.
-During Hanna's recovery masquerade celebration, she suddenly regains her memory, revealing that Mona is A. However, she, Emily, and Aria can't do much about it, because Spencer and Mona are on their way to the police station.
-After Spencer is warned about Mona by text, she tries to escape Mona's car, but Mona catches on rather quickly and diverts to a path in a more remote area of Rosewood.
-She tells Spencer everything, from seeing Ali launch a firework into Toby Cavanaugh's garage that blinded her friend Jenna, to finding Ali's diary of secrets among a pile of old DiLaurentis junk the St. Germains left at the curb, discovering the girls' secrets that only Ali knew.
-Her motivation was to get revenge for her friend's blindness, even though Jenna and Ali had planned together to launch the firework.
-Mona didn't know this and got a scar on her stomach from the ordeal.
-Mona also drops the bombshell that Ian Thomas killed Ali, due to Ali's last diary entry about giving him an ultimatum to break up with Melissa.
-She then offers Spencer to become A with her and tell Hanna that she must not be remembering correctly, but she refuses.
-The two fight at Floating Man's Quarry and Spencer accidentally pushes Mona, who falls and has her neck caught between rocks.
+Hanna's best friend, Mona Vanderwaal, informs the girls that she has also received texts from "A", drawing the five closer together in trying to figure out who their tormentor is.
+Mona subtly encourages Spencer's fears that her sister, Melissa, might be "A" as well as Alison's killer.
+During Hanna's party to celebrate her recovery, she suddenly regains her memory, revealing that Mona is "A".
+However, she, Emily, and Aria can't do much about it, because Spencer and Mona are on their way to the police station.
+After Spencer is warned about Mona by text, she tries to escape Mona's car, but Mona catches on quickly and diverts to a path in a more remote area of Rosewood.

+Mona tells Spencer that she saw Alison launch a firework into Toby Cavanaugh's garage, blinding her friend Jenna and leaving Mona with a scar on her stomach.
+Mona also shares that she found Alison's diary among a pile of old DiLaurentis items that the St. Germains had left on the curb, discovering the girls' secrets that only Alison knew.
+Mona's motivation was to get revenge for Jenna's blindness — she didn't know that Jenna and Alison had planned together to launch the firework.
+Finally, Mona reveals that Ian Thomas killed Alison, due to Alison giving him an ultimatum to break up with Melissa — an incident Mona read about in Alison's diary.
+She then gives Spencer a chance to become "A" alongside her, suggesting that Hanna must not be remembering correctly, but Spencer refuses.
+The two fight at Floating Man's Quarry and Spencer accidentally pushes Mona, causing her to fall and for her neck to be trapped between the rocks.